Movile/rapiddo-ios-style-guide/MPAY.md

 }
 ```

-To handle the action of the button, conform to the `EmptyStateViewDelegate` protocol and implement the `emptyStateViewButtonTouched(for mode: EmptyStateMode)` method.
+Handling the action of the button can be done both with closures or delegates.
+For the latter, make your ViewController conform to the `EmptyStateViewDelegate` protocol and implement the `emptyStateViewButtonTouched(for mode: EmptyStateMode)` method.
 If your view is capable of displaying several types of `EmptyStateModes`, you should use the `mode` property to tell them apart.

 To display errors in general, you should use the global `EmptyStateMode.error(Error)` `EmptyStateMode`.

 ### Colors and Themes

-To keep things organized and easy to maintain, we keep all colors, margins and some key dimensions on the `Style` struct.
+To keep things organized and easy to maintain, the `Style` struct contains the standard for all visual matters of the app.
-`Style` has four nested structs:
+- Structs:
  - `Colors`: Contains all the colors used by the app.
-- `Theme`: The theme struct works just like the colors one, but it tends to define concepts like `tintColor` and `darkBackground` instead.
-This is mostly used by the Providers that are also used outside of the Rapiddo app.
+Syntax sugar: `tintColor = Color.main.darkBackground`
  - `Margins`: The horizontal and vertical margins used by the app.
-- `Dimensions`: Key dimensions, such as button heights.

-All those components are part of the `RapiddoUtils` framework.
-Always use them if possible.
+Syntax sugar: `tintColor = Margin.main.small`
+- Components:
+ - `successView()`: A Lottie animation view provided by the host app for a "success" operation.
+ - `loadingView()`: A Lottie animation view provided by the host app for a "loading" operation.
+ - `textField()`: A TextField-like view provided by the host app.
+ - `segmentedControl()`: A UISegmentedControl-like view provided by the host app.

+`Style` also contains the image loading/caching provided by the host app.
+You can use the UIImageView wrappers in this case:
+`imageView.fetchImage(url:)`
+`imageView.cancelImageDownload()`

 If a color or margin is not available inside these structs, consider talking to the designer to see if it was an oversight.
 In some extreme cases, we can resort to hardcoded values.

 ## Assets & Strings

 You should always use `SwiftGen` when referencing images and strings.

-Rapiddo and most Provider's subprojects already contain a Run Script phase to generate reference files, so most of the times all you have to do is merely compile the project in order to update the reference files.
+The SDK's main project already contain a Run Script phase to generate reference files, so most of the times all you have to do is merely compile the project in order to update the reference files.

 ### Images

-After adding an image to it's Provider's `.xcassets` and compiling, you can access it on the `Asset` struct.
+After adding an image to the SDK's `.xcassets` and compiling, you can access it on the `Asset` struct.

 ```swift
 imageView.image = Asset.emptyStatePlaceholder.image